kdev135/swapp_MVP/README.md

 # swapp_MVP
 - This is a minimum viable product (M.V.P) of Swapp, an app that allows for the exchange of unneeded items for other items or cash.
+The project has been delivered with Flutter as the primary framework.

 ## UI design
 The user interface for part of the app is available here: https://dribbble.com/shots/17817188-Swapp-e-commerce-app